briancmorrison/brian_data606/README.md

 ## **Source Data Splitting**

 The first step in beginning this project is to migrate the dataset from its source location, Kaggle, to the project's GitHub repository.
 While GitHub provides a simple interface to manually upload data, there is a maximum file size limit of 50 MB.
-The maximum file size limit for data uploaded to a repository through the command lind, however, is 100 MB - a much more reasonable limit considering our dataset's size of over 600 MB.
+The maximum file size limit for data uploaded to a repository through the command line, however, is 100 MB - a much more reasonable limit considering our transactional dataset's size of over 600 MB.

-In this notebook, we take steps to split the dataset into 7 files below 100 MB to upload to the project's repository.
+In this notebook, we take steps to split the transactional dataset into 7 files below 100 MB to upload to the project's repository.
+By using pandas to import the data into a dataframe, we can easily split the dataset into multiple smaller dataframes ready for export.
+Importantly, these dataframe were split row-wise to support later concatenation through pandas .concat method.
+The identification dataset was itself below 100 MB, so it did not need to be split before being uploaded to the repository.

+Finally, a brief overview of the Git commands leveraged in uploading the data files to the project repository is provided for context.
+While many of these commands can be executed through a masked interface in the Visual Studio Code IDE, consideration of the Git commands popularly used for version control allows for some contextualization of the approach to data migration.
+An overview of the Git commands discussed is included below.

+* `$git --version` - *Checking Git version*
+* `$git clone https://github.com/briancmorrison/brian_data606.git` - *Cloning the project repository to make local edits*
+* `$cd brian_data606` - *Navigating to cloned directory*
+* `$git add ['filenames']` - *Adding files to local repository*
+* `$git commit -m "Uploaded Source Data"` - *Commiting changes locally, with '-m' specifying the commit message*
+* `$git push origin master` - *Pushing changes to GitHub repository, reconciling versions*

+After confirming that the dataset additions were made to the GitHub repository, we are ready to move on to dataset exploration, cleaning, and preparation.

 ## **EDA & Dataset Preparation**